If there was no death, life would be pointless, like an eternal carousel ride. You enjoy it, because you know it will come to an end.

 I’m in Jam Bar at Naxos island.
 We are ready for a jam session amongst strangers.
 A guy from Serbia on the drums, a middle-aged guy from Athens on the bass, an Aussie on the electric guitar.
 The acoustic guitar and the microphone are reserved for me.

-“What do we play? asked Kostas with his ever-present sun-glasses and stroking his belly, just like Belushi from the Blues Brothers.
+“What do we play? asks Kostas with his ever-present sun-glasses and stroking his belly, just like Belushi from the Blues Brothers.

-“All along the watchtower” I reply “but like Jimi Hendrix did it”.
+“All along the watchtower” I reply “but as Jimi Hendrix did it”.